 If you have the Budapest Card you get a free shuttle from the chain bridge (square) to the Buda complex.

-Matthias Church: It is one of the most famous churches in Budapest.
+Matthias Church: It is one of the most famous churches in Budapest and one of the oldest in Buda; the church is over 700 years old.
 Go to the bell tower for a fantastic view.
 Unfortunately, it is not included in the Budapest City Card, so we did not go.
 Instead we visited the Buda Tower which is free with the card and got a beautiful view as well.
 The only thing to keep in mind is that you have to walk up the stairs.

 Hospital in the Rock: It was built in a bunker during the Second World War.